Some posts contain compensated links. Please read this disclaimer for more info.

 In part one, we left out this rather handy phrase, sorry about that.
 Simply put, fuck yourself needs no explanation.

 Simple is often best.
 No need to translate this super-common Croatian swear – fuck it.
-Just as it’s used in English, you can say jebi ga in the morning, at noon and at night, basically whenever you’re pissed off.
+Just as it’s used in English, you can say jebi ga in the morning, at noon, and night, basically whenever you’re pissed off.

 Fuck off.
 Innocent as that.